-In special cases and despite not fulfilling these conditions, a member of the Examination Board or the student's Graduation Committee is entitled to propose a "Cum Laude" award to the Examination Board.
+In special cases and despite not fulfilling these conditions, a member of the Board of Examiners or the student's Graduation Committee is entitled to propose a "Cum Laude" award to the Board of Examiners.

-Besides, the Examination Board will only award a "Cum Laude" designation in case the Final Project has been completed under the supervision of and has been assessed by a faculty's examiner.
+Besides, the Board of Examiners will only award a "Cum Laude" designation in case the Final Project has been completed under the supervision of and has been assessed by a faculty's examiner.